FhiiZo/NFO-Generator/README.md

-To create an NFO for Updater or Teams
+To create an NFO for Uploader or Teams

 If u want u can changes or upadate this